 Failure to adequately screen an increased risk patient

-Failure to understand or notice the nature of a patient’s complaints
+Misunderstanding or failing to notice the nature of a patient’s complaints

 Medical errors and misdiagnoses can cause a devastating and traumatic experience.
-Patients who are misdiagnosed are often subject to unnecessary, harmful, and painful treatments.
-When it comes to a serious misdiagnosis such as cancer, it is important to confirm the misdiagnosis by methods such as seeking second opinions and consulting specialists.
+Patients who are misdiagnosed are often subject to unnecessary and painful treatments.
+When it comes to a serious misdiagnosis such as cancer, it is important to confirm the misdiagnosis by seeking out second opinions and consulting specialists.

 If you believe you are the victim of a medical error or misdiagnosis, you need an attorney immediately.
-The legal professionals at Latona Law, P.C., will fully evaluate your case, and determine if there is cause for trial.
+Fortunately, the legal professionals at Latona Law, P.C., will fully evaluate your case, and determine if there is cause for trial.